 - Focus on women and increase their efficiency and participation within the community

 - Eradicate alphabetical and cultural illiteracy in the targeted villages

 - Raise the level of social, economic and environmental awareness of residents in the targeted villages.

 The number of villages educated under this programme increased from 16 in 2009/10 to 27 in 2012/13 across all the governorates of Oman.
 The Ministry of Education is likewise establishing schools in rural areas and publicly announces enrolment periods in schools with the aim of accelerating the eradication of illiteracy.
 The ministry has also implemented a preparation class project in public first cycle (grades 1 to 4) schools in remote areas and appointed teachers with accredited academic qualifications.

 Poverty and other vulnerabilities

-The Ministry has sought to provide free programmes for children in areas not covered by private pre-school education programs through the preparation classes project from the academic year 2004/2005 (Education Council, 2014).
-To support the continuous implementation of this programme, the Ministry has provided classrooms and allocated a financial reward to each person volunteering to teach a preparation class in all schools implementing the project (Ministry of Education and UNESCO, 2019 - Inclusive Education in the Sultanate of Oman: Achievements and Challenges).
-According to the statistics of the Ministry of Education for the academic year 2018/2019, the number of schools that include preparation classes reached 89 schools, including 2,356 children and 102 classes (Ministry of Education, 2019).
+The ministry has sought to provide free programmes for children in areas not covered by private preschool education programmes through the preparation classes project since the 2004/05 academic year, according to the Education Council.
+To support the continuous implementation of this programme, the ministry has provided classrooms and allocated a financial reward to each person volunteering to teach a preparation class in all schools implementing the project, according to a 2019 report by the ministry and UNESCO on inclusive education in the Sultanate of Oman.
+According to the ministry’s statistics for the 2018/19 academic year, the number of schools that include preparation classes reached 89, with 2,356 children and 102 classes.